 There has been plenty of this kind of nonsense in other episodes, ranging from trawling lakes for crashed planes to engaging in underwater dives to sunken wrecks, or trying to gain entry to locked churches.
 If people do not co-operate with the team’s inquiries, there are dark hints that such individuals may be part of the ‘cover-up’ of the real story.

 Unfortunately, the History channel regularly chooses to put ratings above any historical accuracy, and Hunting Hitler is a typical example of this.
 It is a Hollywood-style version of history; it is seriously flawed in its treatment of evidence and is a classic lesson in how not to conduct objective historical research.
 This should always be borne in mind if you happen to catch an episode.

-Dr. Steve Woodbridge is Lecturer in History at Kingston University
+Dr. Steven Woodbridge is Senior Lecturer in History at Kingston University

 (All images: WikiMedia Commons)